-Spradling Vinyl has pioneered a fabric with a specially engineered flexible backing.
+Spradling Vinylmanufactures a fabric with a flexible backing.
 It's called Softside™.
-Durable and easy to shape, it's ideal for upholstering contoured cushions.
-There are nearly 300 colors and patterns available.
+Softside vinyl is durable and easy to shape.
+It's ideal for upholstering contoured cushions like these.
+There are nearly 300 colors and patterns.Here's a link to the company's website.
 The boat owner selected Zander Pearl Grey and Zander Ivory.

-You're not going to find a more striking example of new upholstery transforming a run-of-the-mill salon sette into something extraordinary.
+Here's a striking example of how new upholstery can transform a run-of-the-mill salon sette into something extraordinary.

-Compare the original starboard settee from a 42 foot Beneteau Sailboat (insert in large picture below) to the new one.
-Look closer and you'll discover subtle design improvements, beginning with the seat decks.
+Compare the original settee from a 42 foot Beneteau sailboat to the new one beside it.
+Look closer and you'll discover subtle design improvements, beginning with the cushions.

-The original seat decks were manufactured the standard way, with flat polyurethane foam.
-Instead of doing it that way, we built a sturdy foam ridge along the lip.
-This smartly upholstered foam ridge not only cups an individual snugly into the seat, it lifts their legs a couple of inches, reducing lumbar strain.
-The back cushions are either contoured or angle-cut for optimum confort.
+We improved the seating deck by building a foam ridge into the edge.
+The foam ridge not only cups a passenger snugly into the seat, it lifts their legs a couple of inches, reducing lumbar strain.
+We also contoured or angle-cut the back cushions for added confort.

 Rather than snap fasteners, we used velcro.
 Velcro allows more flexibility in cushion placement.
-Notches in the cushions to accommodate an arm rest and a mast cable bar are engineered to fit like a glove.
+The notches you see in the cushions accommodate an arm rest and a mast cable.
+They're engineered to fit like a glove.

 As always, we use only the finest marine-grade foams and fabrics.
 For this settee, the boat owner selected striking Mediterreanean colors from Sunbrella's marine fabric collection.

-The new settee is snug, looks great, and fits the salon perfectly.
+The reupholstered settee is snug, looks great, and fits the salon perfectly.
 And thanks to our design improvements and craftsmanship, it'll last for years.

 Using Design To Fight Mold & Mildew

-Seattle's damp climate encourages the growth of mold and mildew.
-When you factor in all the nooks and crannies found aboard boats, controlling mold can be real challenge.
-And as mentioned in the section below on Pink Stain, mold is not only unsightly and destructive, it can be a health hazard.
+Seattle's damp climate encourages mold and mildew.
+When you factor in all the nooks and crannies found aboard boats, controlling mold can be a real challenge.
+Mold is not only unsightly and destructive, it's a health hazard.